harshinharshi/django-weatherapp/README.md

 In this project, the user can input the cities and the corresponding weather of that city will be displayed with the help of OpenWeatherMap API.
 I have skipped the CSS part since I am focusing more on the backend.
 This project could be considered the basic project for understanding Django file structure and API usage.

-## Getting Started
-The following is a basic workflow that you can use as a quick reference for developing a Django Project.

 ### Dependencies